 Please email firstname.lastname@example.org with the correct (and incorrect) spelling of the student’s name so the record can be corrected as soon as possible.
 Please also include your school name and your CEEB code to expedite the process.

-Award certificates are emailed to schools in the spring so that they can be presented at award ceremonies.
+Award certificates and physical awards are sent to schools in the spring so that they can be presented at award ceremonies.
 It is the goal of this program that the student learns of their award from those who nominated them.
-The physical award, letter, and certificate will be mailed directly to the student in August.

 Email email@example.com, making sure to include your contact information, CEEB code, school’s name, the award you’re inquiring about, and the student’s name.
 If the nomination was submitted properly, an award certificate can be resent within a few business days.